art ther·a·py

 You can find the American Art Therapy Association answer to this question here.
 Or check out the Wikipedia article.
 You may also enjoy Cathy Malchiodi’s article on Psychology Today.com.

 Art therapy gives us a non-verbal process for you to share your experience and start exploring and expressing your inner world, your feelings, your history.
-Using art, with the guidance and support of a trained Art Therapist, you can safely express your self using symbols, colors, lines, clay, music, poetry, movement, just to name a few.
+Using art, with the guidance and support of a trained Art Therapist, you can safely express yourself using symbols, colors, lines, clay, music, poetry, movement, just to name a few.
 My style of art therapy doesn’t require that we use our words to explain, understand or make meaning of your art.
 I believe that the simple act of creating art is healing.
 I trust that when we find safe ways for our bodies and hearts to share what’s on the inside with the outside world, it is a powerful and moving process.